 A. Every time I’m establishing a department, what I do first is listen.
 I have a conversion with each team or stakeholder to learn the existing processes to build the sales process and the right customer journey process within the CRM.

-I don't think management or leadership how essential and crucial the RevOps function is to a company.
+I don't think management or leadership understand how essential and crucial the RevOps function is to a company.
 They usually hire us after the company is already well-established, and they don't understand if they’re doing things right.
 So my value proposition is that once a RevOps function is established at a company - or even a sales ops function - we can start moving forward and build a successful revenue machine - and see growth.

 Previously, when I joined a company where the sales teams and process and are well established, I first understood the process and strategy foundations.
 I rebuild them, modify or improve them before moving forward.
 I don't believe in creating many fields; I believe in logic, methodology, and best practice.
 But, I do think outside the box and try to be creative and innovative.
 I don't believe in saying yes to every request.
 But I do listen; I do say no.